 Latest posts by Chris Matarazzo (Posts)

-- The Emperor decrees an end to standardized testing - May 14, 2013
+- The Emperor decrees an end to the phrase “a hot mess” - October 22, 2013

-- The Emperor decrees an end to back-of-the-hand-to-the-forehead social media posts - May 7, 2013
+- The Emperor decrees an end to long hair in the NFL - September 24, 2013